Sex-determining region Y protein: Action in the nucleus

 The SRY protein consists of three main regions.
 The central region encompasses the high-mobility group (HMG) domain, which contains nuclear localization sequences and acts as the DNA-binding domain.
 The C-terminal domain has no conserved structure, and the N-terminal domain can be phosphorylated to enhance DNA-binding.
 The process begins with nuclear localization of SRY by acetylation of the nuclear localization signal regions, which allows for the binding of importin β and calmodulin to SRY, facilitating its import into the nucleus.
 Once in the nucleus, SRY and SF1 (steroidogenic factor 1, another transcriptional regulator) complex and bind to TESCO (testis-specific enhancer of Sox9 core), the testes-specific enhancer element of the Sox9 gene in Sertoli cell precursors, located upstream of the Sox9 gene transcription start site.
 Specifically, it is the HMG region of SRY that binds to the minor groove of the DNA target sequence, causing the DNA to bend and unwind.
 The establishment of this particular DNA "architecture" facilitates the transcription of the Sox9 gene.
-In the nucleus of Sertoli cells, SOX9 directly targets the Amh gene as well as the prostaglandin D synthase (Ptgds) gene.
+In the nucleus of Sertoli cells, SOX9 directly targets the Amh gene as well as the prostaglandin D2 synthase (Ptgds) gene.
 SOX9 binding to the enhancer near the Amh promoter allows for the synthesis of Amh while SOX9 binding to the Ptgds gene allows for the production of prostaglandin D2 (PGD_{2}).
 The reentry of SOX9 into the nucleus is facilitated by autocrine or paracrine signaling conducted by PGD_{2}.
 SOX9 protein then initiates a positive feedback loop, involving SOX9 acting as its own transcription factor and resulting in the synthesis of large amounts of SOX9.